Meet Andrew Dailly – English Teacher for the ISL Dual Language Programme

 Research (PYP bilingual education research 2018) shows that a bilingual instruction is particularly appropriate for an IB School as the abilities developed match “learning by doing” a core education strategy of the PYP in general.
 Neuroanatomical science has shown evidence that studying a second language increases brain functioning and plasticity.
 Improved memory can lead to better academic achievements, strong social skills, enhanced performance in creative thinking and problem solving skills.
 Overall the benefits are enormous.

 We strive to recognise the unique potential of each student, and to equip them to play an active and responsible role in a complex, changing world with sincere care for others.
 We strongly believe in multiculturalism and its positive impact on our students.
-At ISL your child will integrate into a community of more than 75 nationalities.
-Ethical and pedagogical choices have been thoroughly discussed for this programme, therefore we focus on celebrating diversity through special events such as International Day and Week of the Francophonie.
-Additionally, our teaching staff selected for this programme have significant experience working in multicultural environments and living in multilingual communities.
+At ISL, your child will integrate into a community of more than 75 nationalities.
+Ethical and pedagogical choices have been thoroughly discussed for this programme, therefore we focus on celebrating diversity through special events such as the International Day and la semaine de la francophonie.
+Additionally, our teaching staff selected for this programme, have significant experience working in multicultural environments and living in multilingual communities.

 “This programme is a great learning opportunity for the students participating.
 They will be exposed to two languages almost equally and immersively, which is very beneficial to their learning.”Benjamin Cornet, Dual Language French Teacher